navyhockey56/prime_graphs_and_asms/README.md

 We will refer to these machines as `Awkward State Machines` or `ASM`s.
 When referring to a specific machine, we include the number of activators, `m`, it has; and the length, `n`, of it's initial branch `ASM<n, m>`.
 Please note, the initial branches length is equal to the number of non-activator nodes only!
 For example, the inital state of `ASM<2, 2>` is given by: `[activator 1 : off] -> [activator 2 : off] -> (node 1 : off) -> (node 2 : on)`.

 An `ASM` behaves the same way as the `Prime Graph` (in fact, the Prime Graph is equal to `ASM<1,1>`!).
-As such, a new node is added each iteration, the branch is closed whenever the machine is not active (thus activating the machine).
-Given these two properties, we know that the length of the branch for any given state is equal to the state's iteration, `i`, plus the length of the initial branch `m` (`branch_length = i + m`).
+As such, a new node is added each iteration, the branch is copied and closed into a cycle whenever the machine is not active (thus activating the machine).
+Given these familiar properties, we know that the length of the branch for any given state is equal to the state's iteration, `i`, plus the length of the initial branch `m` (`branch_length = i + m`).

 ### Usage
 Creating a new `ASM<n,m>` is simple: